 In return, this set of Oster equine clippers will give you cuts unmatched in precision and quality.
 Get this model if you want to focus on full body clipping with zero hassles and in less time.

-3. Good small horse clippers
+3. Good small equine clippers

 Oster Golden A5 Two-Speed

-A lot of people might tell you you can groom your horse with the Golden A5.
+A lot of people might tell you that you can groom your horse with the Golden A5.
 Rachel chimed in that indeed you can, but it’ll both take you frustratingly long.
 In fact, this model will prove next to useless for owners of horses with extremely thick hair in high volumes.

 If your equine companion is not that hairy or smaller in size, though, these will work quite well.
 Keep in mind that the Golden A5 is still heavier than AGR+ with its 1.97″ lbs.
 It’s also not cordless.